bucaps/marss-riscv/README.md

 ### HTIF console

 The standard HTIF console uses registers at variable addresses which are deduced by loading specific ELF symbols.
-RISCVEMU does not rely on an ELF loader, so it is much simpler to use registers at fixed addresses (0x40008000).
+TinyEMU does not rely on an ELF loader, so it is much simpler to use registers at fixed addresses (0x40008000).
 A small modification was made in the "riscv-pk" boot loader to support it.
 The HTIF console is only used to